HeyHomie/engineering-tests/README.md

 Considerations:

 - Each partner may require different information on the properties listed
-- The tenant availability could be any day from Monday to Sunday, from 8 am to 8 pm
+- The owner availability could be any day from Monday to Sunday, from 8 am to 8 pm